sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/02_javascript/javascript.md

 | `"version"` | **Required**.
 Specify a version of the library to inject.
 It is recommended to use a specific version and avoid wildcard versions (e.g., `5.6.*` or `5.*.*`). |
 | `"autoInit"` | *Optional*.
 Whether to initialize the library.
 Can accept either a `boolean` value or a [`Config`](../../../../reference/glue/latest/glue/index.html#Config) object with which to initialize the library. |

 You can see what versions of the Glue42 JavaScript library are available for auto injection in the `%LocalAppData%\Tick42\GlueDesktop\assets\glue42` folder.
-If you specify a version which is not available, [**Glue42 Enterprise**](https://glue42.com/enterprise/) will continue working normally without injecting a library in the applications running in it.
+If you specify a version which isn't available, [**Glue42 Enterprise**](https://glue42.com/enterprise/) will continue working normally without injecting a library in the applications running in it.

 If the library is injected but *not* auto initialized, you can use the injected `Glue()` factory function in the `window` object to initialize it and pass a custom [`Config`](../../../../reference/glue/latest/glue/index.html#Config) object to it, if needed: